Extend residence permit for higher education

 - a copy of your valid passport (read more about how the copies should look)

-- admission decision that shows that you will continue to conduct full-time studies
+- admission decision that shows that you will continue to conduct full-time studies.
+You can attach a copy of your original admission letter if you have not changed education.

-- certificate from the organiser of higher studies regarding remaining studies, if the studies have taken longer than expected or if you have begun your degree project (checklist for certificates regarding delayed studies)
+- certificate from the organiser of higher studies regarding remaining studies, if the studies have taken longer than expected or if you have begun your degree project (checklist for certificates regarding delayed studies Pdf, 567.8 kB, opens in new window.)

 - official grade transcript that shows that you have made acceptable progress in your studies